ujokovic/Lane-Detection-MSuAI/writeup_template.md

 ### Pipeline (single images)

-So at first we have `lane.py` script which we run using the command `python3 lane.py`.
+So at first we have `lane.py` script which we run using the command `python3 lane.py` (**Note that it is important to run this script from the `code/` directory**).
 There is bool variable `isVideo`.
 If the value of this variable is True, the code will process the desired video file, else if it is False, the code will process single desired image.
 In both cases we call the `process()` function, where we pass the current image (or frame in case of video), `mtx` and `dist` as function arguments. `mtx` and `dist` were loaded only once, at the beggining of the program, from the mentioned `calib.npz` file.
 Every other function is called from this `process()` function, and we can say this is our main function.